TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          isNull

    Data type
-         stdWrap
+         :ref:`stdWrap`

    Description
-         If the resulting content of the stdWrap is null (NULL type in PHP) ...
+         If the resulting content of the :ts:`stdWrap` is null (:php:`NULL` type in PHP) ...

-         Since null values cannot be assigned in TypoScript, only the stdWrap features are available below this property.
+         Since null values cannot be assigned in TypoScript, only the :ts:`stdWrap` features are available below this property.

          **Example:** ::